My name is Layla Palmer and I love cottages. This is the story of the one that got away…

 Funny how things work out like that sometimes, huh?
 In the end, I think we bought the right house for us, long-term…

-It may not have been our first choice (room layout-wise), but there’s room to add on behind this house, whereas there wasn’t behind Two-Story Blue.
-And even though we’re only planning to become a family of three next year…who knows if we’ll need more than 2 bedrooms in the future, right?
+It may not have been our first choice (room layout-wise), but there’s room to add on behind this house too, and even though we’re only planning to become a family of three in the next couple of years…who knows if we’ll need more than 2 bedrooms in the future, right?